The Book of Xian and Shen (BOXS), a Catalog of Chinese Gods

 Fast-forward to 2008.
 Jet Li and Jackie Chan star in the kung fu fantasy The Forbidden Kingdom.
 Looking back now, it isn’t the greatest film ever, but this is when I first met … Sun Wukong (cue the “Dagger House Prelude”).
 This was a turning point for me, my obsession multiplied tenfold.
 Since then I have watched tens, if not hundreds, of film and TV adaptations of Sun Wukong.
 I’ve also read endless articles and books (one example) in an effort to connect the dots between our (Hindu and Buddho-Daoist) ancestors’ worship of monkey deities.
 I’ve found there are just too many similarities to ignore.

-At first, I had never heard of Sun Wukong’s worship.
-So when I found the one vague article online describing the Monkey King Festival (the 16th day of the 8th lunar month) in Hong Kong, I decided I would go!
+At first, I had never heard of Sun Wukong’s worship, so when I found the one vague article online describing the Monkey King Festival (the 16th day of the 8th lunar month) in Hong Kong, I decided I would go!
 I didn’t know what to expect when Jim and I met at the Great Sage Treasure Temple (大聖寶廟) in Kowloon in September of 2018, but it was a big moment for me.
 Crowds of young and old gathered to worship the Great Sage Equalling Heaven; Daoist priests chanted from prayer books; rows of important businesspeople bowed in unison; martial arts schools performed colorful lion dances, each kwoon paying respect to the altar as they passed; giant paper effigies were burnt.
 It was a veritable feast for the eyes and ears.
 Through our interviews with the locals, we not only learned that the festival was considered a time for strengthening community bonds and to help those in need, but also that many adherents believed their faith originated in Fujian, more specifically the city of Fuzhou.
 This of course agrees with what past scholars have written about Sun’s worship in Fujian.

 I have a question: If you ever found yourself in heaven, what would you do?
 You’d take some good videos to show your friends back on Earth, right?
 So that was the idea; I started making a documentary (video 1) based on the real people I met and the places I visited, saving my film ambitions for later.